 The Police will:

-- record the witness's name and address on the back of the first page of the original statement (MG11);
+- Record the witness' name and address on the back of the first page of the original statement (MG11);

-- ensure that the witness's address is not inadvertently or without good reason revealed in the body of the statement or in any other document which might be revealed to the defence, for example, receipt for repairs, medical reports;
+- Ensure that the witness' address is not inadvertently or without good reason revealed in the body of the statement or in any other document which might be revealed to the defence, for example, receipt for repairs, medical reports, etc;

-In such cases it will be difficult to conceal a witness's address, but care must be exercised where the safety of the witness is believed to be at risk.
+In such cases, it will be difficult to conceal a witness' address.
+However, care must be exercised where the safety of the witness is believed to be at risk.

 It is possible to withhold some or all of the evidence if the prosecutor is of the opinion that full disclosure would lead to a witness being intimidated or some other interference with the course of justice.
-If such a decision is made, the defence must be notified in writing that certain advance information is being withheld and the file endorsed with the reasons, (see Advance Information).
+In those circumstances, the prosecutor should provide a summary of the circumstances of the offence instead.
+See rule 8.3 of the Criminal Procedure Rules; If such a decision is made, the defence must be notified in writing that certain advance information is being withheld and the file endorsed with the reasons, see Initial Details of the Prosecution Case (Advance Information).